1. Calorie counting is OK, but not very useful

 Generally, such cases are explained using metabolism as an excuse or “it’s how they were born,” which I think is vague.
 However, I thought that all such contradictions could be explained based on my experiences, and then I started to formulate theory as a hypothesis.

-In addition, recent studies as well as the experience of dieters, have shown that most people who were on a calorie-restricted diet regained the weight they had lost in just a few days or, at the most, several months.
+In addition, recent studies, as well as the experience of dieters, have shown that most obese individuals who were on a calorie-restricted diet eventually regained the weight they had lost within a couple of weeks or, at the most, a few months after they stopped dieting.

 That being said, some experts have pointed out that each person has a stable weight based on their ability to maintain homeostasis.
-I have referred to that weight as "base weight"(*1) ever since I started blogging in 2014, and that is the basic idea throughout this website.
+Since I started writing this blog in 2014, I have considered how that stable body weight (referred to as 'set-point weight') increases or decreases to be key issue in obesity, and this has been the core focus throughout my blog.

 2. Easily digestible foods (refined carbs, ultra-processed foods, etc.) can cause weight gain in people